-Damian Smedley leads a group of computational biologists, applying semantic similarity approaches to phenotype data to further our understanding of human disease.
+Damian Smedley led a group of computational biologists that applied semantic similarity approaches to phenotype data to further our understanding of human disease.

-The main focus of my research is in utilising phenotype data to diagnose diseases, discover novel disease genes, and identify suitable animal models for mechanistic and therapeutic studies.
+The main focus of my research was in utilising phenotype data to diagnose diseases, discover novel disease genes, and identify suitable animal models for mechanistic and therapeutic studies.

-As part of the International Mouse Phenotyping Consortium, I lead the production of disease pages that highlight the phenotypic similarites between the phenotyped mice and rare diseases.
+As part of the International Mouse Phenotyping Consortium, I led the production of disease pages that highlight the phenotypic similarites between the phenotyped mice and rare diseases.

 Phenotype-driven strategies for exome prioritization of human Mendelian disease genes.

 Walking the interactome for candidate prioritization in exome sequencing studies of Mendelian diseases.